 Some of the best platforms, like eesel AI, are genuinely self-serve and allow you to connect your helpdesk and knowledge sources to have a bot running in minutes, not months.
 Other, especially enterprise solutions, may require a longer sales-led setup process.

-Common models include flat monthly fees (like eesel AI) and pay-per-resolution or per-seat models (like Intercom or Tidio).
+Common models include flat monthly fees (like eesel AI) and pay-per-resolution or per-seat models (like Tidio).
 Be wary of per-resolution pricing, as it can lead to unpredictable and high costs when your bot is successful.

 Absolutely.
 The best platforms are designed to integrate seamlessly with popular helpdesks like Zendesk or Freshdesk, and pull knowledge from various sources like Confluence, Google Docs, and Slack to provide comprehensive answers.